Documentation Index

 What if my repository structure changes?

 Update the repository mappings when you restructure code.
-Metoro will use the new paths immediately.
+Metoro will use the updated repository, path, and branch information for future investigations and code fixes.

 How does Metoro handle private repositories?